ibm-cloud-docs/FileStorage/index.md

 To achieve maximum IOPS, adequate network resources need to be in place.
 Other considerations include private network usage outside of storage and host side and application-specific tunings (IP stack or [queue depths](set-host-queue-depth-settings-performance-and-endurance-storage.html), and other settings).

 Storage traffic is included in the total network usage of Public Virtual Servers.
-Please see the [Virtual Server documentation](https://console.bluemix.net/docs/vsi/vsi_public.html#public-virtual-servers) to understand limits that might be imposed by the service.
+For more information about the limits that might be imposed by the service, see the [Virtual Server documentation](https://console.bluemix.net/docs/vsi/vsi_public.html#public-virtual-servers).

 **NFS version**